 Definition and mode of transmission

-Leptospirosis is a disease caused by bacteria of the genus Spirochete.
+Leptospirosis in dogs is a disease caused by bacteria of the genus Spirochete.
 In pets, this disease only affects dogs.

 Transmission is through the skin or mucous membranes from a contaminated area.
-Strictly speaking, it is not a contagious disease which requires systematic contact with a sick dog since contamination is carried out via the urine of animals affected by this disease or carrying these bacteria.
-Thus, rodents are healthy carriers (that is, they live with these bacteria without developing the disease), but they excrete the contaminating bacteria through their urine.
+Strictly speaking, it is not a contagious disease which requires systematic contact with a sick dog since contamination carries out via the urine of animals affected by this disease or carrying these bacteria.
+Thus, rodents are healthy carriers (that is, they live with these bacteria without developing the disease).
+But they excrete the contaminating bacteria through their urine.
 Likewise, a sick dog will also excrete these bacteria.

 In fact, all areas where rodents live are potentially contaminated with leptospires.
 These bacteria are able to resist up to 2-3 months under favorable conditions, mainly in stagnant water.
 Thus, puddles, sewers, backwaters of rivers, marshes… are the areas most “at risk”.
 We therefore notice that all our environments can be affected, in the city as in the countryside where rodents (mice, rats, nutria, etc.) are legion.